org-mushroom-kingdom/ttn-workflows/README.md

 A script in the workflow will look at each "TODO" comment and check via pattern matching for a substring like "#TTNF-1234".
 If that substring isn't present, it will add it to another array named comments_missing_story_numbers.

-At the end of iterating todo_comments, we check if comments_missing_story_numbers is empty.
+At the end of iterating `todo_comments`, we check if comments_missing_story_numbers is empty.
 If it is great, exit 0/status check passes.
 If not, status check fails.

 Please note: The requirements.txt for this script purposefully has a bunch of modules in it.
 This is so one can see the difference in installation times when using a cache vs not.